 This short paragraph, to me at least, is fascinating, although sadly a lot has changed since the book was revised for the sixth and final time in 2001.
 History literally jumps off the page at you and you can almost imagine young John Ross trudging off, bereft of any vehicle, cellphone or google maps, in his quest for supplies.
 An age both simpler and more complex than the one we find ourselves in today!

-As anyone who has driven up to Thanda on the N2 will have noted, the area is covered by vast swathes of plantations of gum trees and sugarcane.
+As anyone who has driven up to the Thanda Safari Private Reserve on the N2 will have noted, the area is covered by vast swathes of plantations of gum trees and sugarcane.
 T.V. directly comments about the sugar cane around Mtubatuba as follows: